TakudzwaMakoni/BlackOS/README.md

 ![](media/DisplayKernelLogo.png)

 The DisplayKernel (C) API features Methods for creating c++ programs with a terminal-based User Interface.
+The DisplayKernel library borrows methods from the ncurses library to create window objects like menu systems, grids and canvassess and ways to modify them.